 With several airlines offering plentiful low-cost flights in just over an hour, air travel is by far the most comfortable and efficient way to travel between Rome and Sicily.
 Rome’s Fiumicino airport is a 30-minute ride from the center, and can be reached via taxi and private transport, as well as by regular direct buses and shuttles from the central Termini station.

 The island’s two largest airports are Catania (CTA), on the east coast, and Palermo (PMO) to the northwest.
 Catania is a good base for proximity to Taormina, Syracuse, and the Val di Noto, while the capital Palermo provides a gateway to the island’s rugged western region.
 Both offer excellent transport options to explore the surrounding areas, with travel by bus, rental car, or private transfer recommended over the sparser and slower rail system.

-The train journey from Rome to Sicily is an arduous 12 hours, but it can be a good choice for those looking for a memorable journey on a budget.
+The train journey from Rome to Sicily is a long one, but it can be a good choice for those looking for a memorable journey on a budget.
+Total time from Rome to Catania is about 9 hours, and from Rome to Palermo it's about 12 hours.
 Trenitalia’s direct Intercity line offers air-conditioned overnight sleeper trains which leave Rome’s central Termini station in the evening and wind their way down Italy’s western coast.
 At the mainland’s southernmost tip, trains are loaded onto a ferry for a short and scenic sunrise trip across the Straits of Messina, before arriving at Messina’s Stazione Centrale.